Degree Audit FAQs

 Q: Can I see how many classes I have left to fulfill my requirements?

 A: Yes.
 Your degree audit is laid out in block format displaying degree, major, minor, concentration and general education requirements as they apply to your specific program.
-Look for the unchecked boxes to identify still needed requirements.
+Look for the unchecked red circles to identify still needed requirements.
 You can also collapse your audit to only show still needed requirements using the "Registration Checklist" view.
-Under Format on the Worksheets view, you can select Registration Checklist from the pulldown menu, and then click on the View button.
+Under "Format" in the second block of your audit, you can select Registration Checklist from the pulldown menu.

 Q: Can I just see a list of all the classes I've taken?

 A: Yes.
-On the Worksheets tab, click on the "Class History" link to view a list of your completed and in-progress courses by term.
+On the menu (three vertical dots) in the upper right of your audit, you can select the "Class History" link to view a list of your completed and in-progress courses by term.

-A: Transcript Total Credits are earned credits on your official transcript.
+A: Total Credits Earned are completed credits on your official transcript.
 Credits Applied are earned and in-progress credits which are applied to your current degree program.
-Transcript Total Credits may include credits that do not apply to your degree, please use "Credits Applied" in the Degree bar (i.e. Bachelor of Arts) in order to verify how many credits you have calculating into your degree.
-Please click here to see a visual and explanation regarding repeating classes and developmental courses and how that affects these numbers.
+Total Credits Earned may include credits that do not apply to your degree, please use "Credits Applied" in the Degree bar (i.e. Bachelor of Arts) in order to verify how many credits you have calculating into your degree.

 Q: How can I tell if I'm on track for degree completion in my last semester?